mfaisalkhatri/selenium-exceptions-demo/README.md

 ## :question: What is this Repository about?

-- This repo contains automation tests for handling the _ElementClickInterceptionException_ using Selenium WebDriver 4.
+- This repo contains automation tests for handling the _ElementClickInterceptedException_ using Selenium WebDriver 4.
 - This repo uses Maven as build tool and TestNG testing framework to run the tests.
 - The following websites have been used to demo out scenarios for handling the _ElementClickInterceptionException_ in multiple ways.
   - [LambdaTest.com](https://www.lambdatest.com)